henrikuiuc/is477_project/README.md

 Also, the relationship might not be linear.
 Very high volatility could trigger different inflation dynamics than mmoderate volatility.
 A simple check would be to add a sqauared term to the regression and see if it improves fit.

 # Challenges
+Early on, we were not sure whether to lag oil volatility behind inflation or ahead of it.
+The economic story i that volatility should precede inflation.

+We wanted to ensure data integrity, but we argued for a while about where in the pipeline to compute the hashes.
+We settled on hashing the raw, unmodified dataframes immediately after fetching from the API.
+That way, the hash checks that the source data has not changed, not our transformed version.
+If we hashed after cleaning, a change in our cleaning code would brake that hash even if the raw data was identical.
+This seems obvious in hindsight, but at the time it took us a few messy commits to figure out.

+The daily oil price data has missing values for weekends and holidays.
+When we first calculated log returns, pandas happily shifted prices across missing dates, which produced incorrect returns.
+We fixed this by ensuring the data was in a regular time index before calculating returns.

 # Reproducing (steps)